FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

    </tbody>
 </table>

-These configuration parameters are stored in the <span class="code">/etc/sna/sna\_domn.cfg</span> file.
+These configuration parameters are stored in the `/etc/sna/sna_domn.cfg` file.

 For a description of SNA connectivity parameters, refer to the related AIX Communication Server 5 documentation.

-The following examples of a sample<span class="code"> sna\_domn.cfg</span> file illustrate some of the parameters involved in the SNA connectivity configuration data.
+The following examples of a sample` sna_domn.cfg` file illustrate some of the parameters involved in the SNA connectivity configuration data.

 #### Example of local node configuration